A Recipe for Improved Certifiable Robustness: Training Details

 \section{Training Details}

-We follow most of the training settings used in \citep{hu2023scaling}.
-The first difference is that we change the maximum training perturbation radius to $\epsilon_{\text{train}} = \sfrac{108}{255}$ as we need to report certificated robustness performance of this radius during inference following [2,3,4].
+We follow most of the training settings used by \citet{hu2023scaling} for their GloRo LiResNet model.
+The first difference is that we change the maximum training perturbation radius to $\epsilon_{\text{train}} = \sfrac{108}{255}$ as we need to report certificated robustness performance of this radius during inference.
 The original setting is $\epsilon_{\text{train}} = \sfrac{72}{255}$ as \citeauthor{hu2023scaling} only report the certificated robustness performance at $\epsilon_{\text{test}} = \sfrac{36}{255}$.
 The second difference is the choice of generated data.
 We generated the generated data as described in \citep{hu2023scaling}.
 We train the model with a batch size of 1024 where 256 samples come from the original dataset and the rest 768 samples are generated.
 We do not change other settings including the learning rate.